100grams/HGPageScrollView/README.markdown

 ## Requirements ##

-- iOS 4.3 or later (Sample project was created with Xcode 3.2.6, iOS SDK 4.3 GM Seed)
+- iOS 4.3 or later (Original sample project was created with Xcode 3.2.6, iOS SDK 4.3 GM Seed) EDIT 9 May 2012: added compatibility with iOS 5.1.

 ## Usage ##